weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Functions.md

 `r`: A number used when calculating a PFNet.
 Considering that the mental perception of concept relation is in the ordinal scale, the default value of `r` is infinity (i.e., np.inf).
 Please see "Schvaneveldt, R. W., Durso, F. T., & Dearhold, D. W. (1989).
 Network structures in proximity data.
 Psychology of Learning and Motivation, 24, 249-284".

 `n_core`: An integer specifying the number of nodes with the highest node centrality keep in the average graph.
 The default value is None, representing that all key-terms and links will be kept.

-`detailed`: A boolean, the default value is True.
-If detailed=True, there will be a printed message shown an average graph is generated successfully.

 #### Value
 A NetworkX graph of the average network.